A Catholic priest at Trump’s Jan. 6 rally said he performed an ‘exorcism’ on Congress. He’s not an exorcist, the church said.

 Either way, church officials said, Fulton erred by showing up to the rally in his collar and claiming to do an exorcism.

 “He should not have been there dressed as a priest.
-It was a misuse of his priestly ministry,” Tim McNeil, the chancellor for the Archdiocese of Omaha, told the World-Herald while relating the comments of Omaha Archbishop George Lucas.
+It was a misuse of his priestly ministry,” Timothy McNeil, the chancellor for the Archdiocese of Omaha, told the World-Herald while relating the comments of Omaha Archbishop George Lucas.

 Fulton serves as a pastor at St. Michael’s and St. Peter’s, two parishes in rural central Nebraska.
 The priest, who was ordained in 2002, has had a turbulent relationship with the St. Michael’s congregation.
 In 2019, a group of now former parishioners wrote a letter to the archbishop questioning his leadership and raising other concerns about his work, according to the World-Herald.